andreasprass/final-project/README.md

 ## PS

 Some features may still have bugs and need improvement.
-Some features like the Profile section don't work because they aren't finished yet.
+A feature like Profile section don't work because they aren't finished yet.
 Thanks.

 ## Want to fix